miraisolutions/MiraiLabs/from-prototype-to-production/vbz-delays-prototype/vbz-delays-analysis.md

   - Keep only tram lines (number \< 30).
   - Extract the weekday.
-  - Define the hour as the scheduled departure time in hours from the beginning of the operating day (4AM).
-This implies that time after midnight is assigned and hour \> 24.
+  - Define the hour as the scheduled departure time (in hours) from the midnight of the operating day.
+This implies that time after the next midnight but before the next operating day (4AM) is assigned an hour
+    \> 24.

 <!-- end list -->